-The “fuzzing” effect that Dr Harrison refers to is known as ‘halation’ and if you suffer from it, you’ll know that trying to read anything other than a few lines of White text on dark background is both uncomfortable and irritating.
+The “fuzzing” effect that Dr Harrison refers to is known as ‘halation’ and if you suffer from it, you’ll know that trying to read anything more than a few lines of white text on dark background is both uncomfortable and irritating.
 The net result is if you come across a website that employs such a colour scheme, you’ll simply hit the ‘Back’ button rather than try to read the website content.

 This is a Big Deal if You Want More Business

-Imagine your Website Designer did something to your website that stopped half your visitors from reading the content – you’d be pretty annoyed wouldn’t you?
+Imagine your website designer did something to your website that stopped half your visitors from reading the content – you’d be pretty annoyed wouldn’t you?
 And we think you’d probably sack them on the spot if they said it wasn’t a problem and it was done to enhance their “creative flair”.

-Well, if you have a website that uses White text then that’s exactly what you’re allowing to happen.
+Well, if you have a website that uses white text then that’s exactly what you’re allowing to happen.

 Even if this doesn’t affect half your website visitors and it’s ‘only’ 40%, or 30% or even just 10% – surely that’s still too many potential customers and too much actual money to lose for the sake of a simple change to your website?